johnsonlab/OvSim/README.md

 The last panel of mouse simulation data, Panel 2C, is a histogram plot of the distribution of follicles that survive to ovulatory size, grouped in 4 day increments equivalent to the modeled estrus (e.g., ovulatory) cycle length.
 The number of eggs available for ovulation each cycle are therefore depicted. ŌvSim also outputs the data in Panel C in text format, useful for finer analyses of ovulatory follicle number.

 ![2C](OvSim_Figures/2C.png)

+**Organism selection note**: OvSim's default settings simulate follicle dynamics of the *mouse* ovary.
+A mouse simulation of ~3000 follicles over 420 days of postnatal life runs in several minutes on modern hardware.
+Preliminary experimental settings for the simulation of the *human* ovary (30-50,000 follicles / 25 years of simulated time - runs in several hours) can be found in [hŌvSim](hOvSim_R_Code) and example human simulation output can be found below and in [hŌvSim Figures](hOvSim_Figures).

 ### hOvSim